WHR Q4 2025 Earnings Call Summary | Stock Taper

 1. Key Financial Results and Metrics

-• Global Organic Revenue: Flat year-over-year.
+• Global Organic Revenue: Flat compared to the prior year.

-• Ongoing EBIT Margin: 4.7% for the full year, slightly below 5%.
+• Ongoing EBIT Margin: 4.7% for the full year, slightly below 5% due to promotional pressures.

 • Earnings Per Share (EPS): $6.23 for the full year.